ant0nisk/YoutubeSync/README.md

 ## TODO
 - Option to set the type of a synced Youtube Playlist: Not only *Private*, but also *Unlisted* or *Public*.

+## HOWTO
+You can find a simple tutorial on how to set up YoutubeSync with `cron` to have automated syncs [here...](http://inatago.com/betalog/youtube_sync.html)

 ## License
     Copyright 2016 Antonios Katzourakis